 To keep the scholarship, students need to maintain a reasonable 2.5 GPA.
 You’ll have a leg up if you already have relevant work experience in the industry and can get a letter of recommendation from a professional grocer.

 3. American Board of Funeral Service Education scholarship

 Let’s talk about death for a moment, shall we?

+You’re going to die someday and so are we, and someone is going to need to bury all of us.
+If you’d like to be that person, you should really rethink your plan because it’s impossible to bury yourself.
 But if you’d like to bury other people (preferably deceased ones), the American Board of Funeral Service Education (ABFSE) would like to help make sure you get the proper training.

 Attention, vegetarians!
 The Vegetarian Resource Group has a total of $20,000 in scholarship funds for vegetarians who promote the meat-free/fish-free lifestyle in their schools or communities.

 Bonus: You can let your passion for passionfruit shine through, because these scholarships are awarded based on the amount of heart and dedication the applicants show.

 5. CME Group & National Cattlemen's Foundation scholarships

 On the flipside, the CME Group & the National Cattlemen's Foundation has ten $1,500 scholarships for students who plan to work in the beef industry.
 Eligible career fields include education, communications, production, research and more.
 To apply, you or a family member must be a member of the National Cattlemen’s Beef Association and your application should show your commitment to working in the industry, including two letters of recommendation from instructors or professionals in the field.